AcheronProject/ArcticPCB/README.md

 The review article can be found at [the AcheronDocs page](https://gondolindrim.github.io/AcheronDocs/pcbway/sponsorship.html).

+## Icon

+The Fox icon was based on [this design](https://www.flaticon.com/free-icon/fox_112476) and slightly modified.

 ## Copyright notice

 This project is released under the Acheron Open-Hardware License V1.2.
 For the license, please refer to the LICENCE.md file.